kroxiksut/django-152fz-consent/docs/consent/en/service-api.md

 The stable surface is fixed via `PUBLIC_SERVICE_API_V1` and `__all__`.

-## Key Operations of the Consent Core
+## Key operations of the consent core

 - `register_purposes_from_config`
 - `get_current_requirements`